 I am engaged in research in the fields of cognitive linguistics, media linguistics, critical discourse analysis, multimodal communication analysis of Russian and international media.
-My interests range from viewpoint construction in media discourse and multimodal communication, analysis of metaphor, counter-factuality, irony, parody, and humour to the use of cognitive linguistic methods in interdisciplinary research and interdisciplinary learning in social sciences and humanities.
+My interests range from viewpoint construction in media discourse and multimodal communication, analysis of co-speech gesture, metaphor, counter-factuality and parody to the use of cognitive linguistic methods in interdisciplinary research and interdisciplinary learning in social sciences and humanities.

 Pleshakova, A. (2014), Strike, Accident, Risk, and Counterfactuality: Hidden Meanings of the Post-Soviet Russian News Discourse of the Nineties via Conceptual Blending.
 Language and Cognition: An Interdisciplinary Journal of Language and Cognitive Science.
 Vol. 6, issue 3, September 2014, pp. 301-306.
 Cambridge: Cambridge University Press.

 Pleshakova, A. (2010), Werewolves in Epaulettes, in: F. Parril, V. Tobin, M. Turner (eds.).
 ‘Meaning, Form, and Body’.
 CSLI, Stanford.
 2010.